boratanrikulu/eternity/doc/config.md

         people: 1
 ```

-You can use `socials` array to set your social accounts. `icon` is font-awesome icon code.
-You can use `landing` variable to make icon invisible only for landing page but visible inside website.
+You can use `socials` array to set your social accounts.

+- `icon` is a font-awesome icon code.
+- `landing: true` makes an icon invisible on the landing page but visible inside website.
+- `rel_me: true` adds the HTML attribute `rel="me"` to the link.
+This is useful to verify the link to your Mastodon profile.

 ```yaml
 params:
   socials: